 The pool area was dark in colour and ultra modern like the whole hotel.
 A good idea was that old water pipes were used in many places as interior decoration.
 Never seen anything like that!

 Downstairs we found an exhibition on sugar cane farming and industry.
 And more building materials used as decoration!

 Somebody recommended us the hotel’s a la carte restaurant so we decided to dine there.

-The dinner was very good and as I asked about the wines the waiter gave us a presentation on Madeira wines.
+The dinner was very good and tasty and as I asked about the wines the waiter gave us a presentation on Madeira wines.
 And he took this photo of us since we are not good at selfies.

 We had an after dinner drink at the lobby bar and what did we find again, a nativity scene!

 The first thing we met in the breakfast room next morning was – a whole wall of water pipes!